How To Discipline A Cat

 - Step 4: Reward Desired Behavior

 When your cat scratches the post, even if it is only for a second, immediately reward him or her with some high value treats or canned food.
-If he or she scratches again, give a reward again!
-Treats and food are not the only reward a cat will work for, some cats will work for pets and attention.
+If he or she scratches again, give another reward!
+Treats and food are not the only rewards a cat will work for; some cats will work for pets and attention.

 - Step 5: Continue Rewarding Desired Behavior